thorchain/docs/thorchain-finance/lending.md

 The TOR pool is a derived asset pool and operates the same as other derived asset pools except the TOR price comes from the medium of the four pools instead of one L1 Asset Pool.

-The `totalRuneDepth` is the sum of all RUNE in anchor pools (i.e. - USDC, USDT, BUSD-BD1 for TOR or just BTC.BTC for the L1)
+The `totalRuneDepth` is the sum of all RUNE in anchor pools (i.e. - USDC, USDT, etc., for TOR or just BTC.BTC for the L1)

 | Element              | Description                                   |
 |----------------------|-----------------------------------------------|